exposit/zerowriting/lcd screen/setup.md

 Set the user to "pi" and give it a sensible and impossible to guess password like "rhubarb" or "bumbleberry" (mmm pie).
 Put in the SSID (the name of the wifi) and the password.

 You need (just off the top of my head) snap if you want helix + marksman.
 Otherwise nano, micro, or a similar editor will work fine.
 Also rclone.
+All that is at the bottom of this document.

+Oh, and while you have raspi-config do set the timezone and keyboard to US.

 ## Setting up the tiny screen